L1 Visa to Green Card

 Requirements for L1 Employees

 Whether the L1 visa applicant for an intracompany transfer is an executive, manager, or professional with specialized knowledge, they will need to meet several qualifications.
-To become eligible for an L1A or L1B visa, the petitioner should have worked continuously for a company with multinational offices for at least one of the past three years in a role that qualifies them as an L1 executive, manager, or professional with specialized knowledge.
+To become eligible for an L1A or L1B visa, the L1 employee candidate should have worked continuously for a multinational company for at least one of the past three years in a role that qualifies them as an L1 executive, manager, or professional with specialized knowledge.